 Can cancer be prevented?

 Sometimes cancer can be prevented.
-Looking at the whole country, it’s quite possible that more than half of cancer deaths could be prevented – if no one used tobacco and if everyone took steps to improve their health.
+It’s quite possible that more than half of cancer deaths could be prevented – if everyone avoided tobacco, controlled their weight, got enough physical exercise, and took other steps to improve their health.
 Of course, that’s a big “if.”

 When you hear about something new to prevent cancer